dead-claudia/thallium/README.md

 ## Usage

-To be written.
+To be completed.
 This will probably change with the CLI.

 ## API

 To be completed.
-See the tests and TypeScript definition file for now.
+See the source, tests, and TypeScript definition file for now.

 ## Remaining work

+1. Introduce timeouts to the async tests.
-1. Finish + test the CLI.
+2. Finish + test the CLI.
 It's still a work in progress, mostly in testing.
-2. Remove Promise dependency, but still keep the stack down.
+3. Remove Promise dependency, but still keep the stack down.
 This is mainly for compatibility reasons.
-3. Self-host this module's tests like what Mocha does.
+4. Self-host this module's tests like what Mocha does.
-4. Write the documentation for this project, including the many core assertions.
+5. Write the documentation for this project, including the many core assertions.

 ## License